What is a Parish Council?

 These dates may be subject to change.

-Benington Parish Council meetings are held in Benington School on the 2nd Wednesday of every other month.
-All meetings start at 8.00 pm except the Annual Parish Council Meeting on 14 May, 2014 which will commence at 7.30pm and will be followed by the Annual Parish Meeting.
+Benington Parish Council meetings are usually held on the second Wednesday of every other month.
+All meetings start at 8.00 pm except the Annual Parish Council Meeting in May which commences at 7.30pm and is followed by the Annual Parish Meeting.

 The Agenda for each meeting is posted on the website and on all three notice boards in the village.